 Previously Adopted Plans

-Unlike many areas of the city, the Highway 151 and Loop 1604 area has not had many formal city planning processes, likely due to the large amount of master planning involved in the development of Westover Hills.
-However, two plans have been completed: the Highway 151 Gateway Corridor Overlay District and the West/Southwest Sector Plan.
+Unlike many areas of the City, the Highway 151 and Loop 1604 area has not had many formal city planning processes, likely due to the large amount of master planning involved in the development of Westover Hills.
+The West/Southwest Sector Plan does cover the area and was completed in 2011.
+In addition, a portion of the area is coverd by the Highway 151 Gateway Corridor Overlay District.

 Texas Highway 151 Gateway Corridor Overlay

 In 2005, the City of San Antonio adopted the Highway 151 Gateway Corridor Overlay District, after a planning process evaluating the desired aesthetics for new development along the corridor.
 This overlay designates the entirely of the Highway 151 corridor in order to protect it as a significant gateway to the city for its residents, visitors, and workers.
-The overlay requires front natural buffers, dark sky lighting, reduced sign height and area, masonry building materials, earthtone colors, and pedestrian circulation.
+The overlay requires front natural buffers, dark sky lighting, reduced sign height and area, masonry building materials, earth tone colors, and pedestrian circulation.
 These regulations extend 2,000 feet on either side of Texas Highway 151 from Highway 90 to Loop 1604.
 In addition to the regulations, there are points awarded to projects that meet certain criteria, such as shading their parking lots and preserving trees.

-West/Southwest Sector Plan

-Prior to the adoption of the SA Tomorrow Comprehensive Plan, the City of San Antonio adopted sector plans to consider future land use in broad strokes for large areas of the city.
-The Highway 151 and Loop 1604 area is within the West/Southwest Sector Plan, which was completed in 2011.
-The Sector Plan encompasses 317 square miles and includes land both within the City and within the City's Extraterritorial Jurisdiction (ETJ).
+West/Southwest Sector Plan Prior to the adoption of the SA Tomorrow Comprehensive Plan, the City of San Antonio adopted sector plans to consider future land use in broad strokes for large areas of the city.
+The Highway 151 and Loop 1604 Area is within the West/Southwest Sector Plan, which was completed in 2011.
+The Sector Plan encompasses 317 square miles and includes land both within the city and within the city's Extraterritorial Jurisdiction (ETJ).